xythobuz/JSystemInfoKit/README.md

 ### Built-in System Monitoring Functions

 SystemInfoKit provides a comprehensive system monitoring class which can be used to find CPU usage, memory usage, disk usage, network usage, and even detailed information on the battery.

-## How To Use

-Visit SystemInfoKit's website here: http://jbot-42.github.io/systeminfokit.html

 ## Contributions